PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- When user select same name company for the second time, system shows proper error.
+- Does not allowed to add same name company otherwise system shows error message.

 ### UI Rule

 Mockup //TODO

+- Error message : `Company with same name already exists`.

 ## Edit Incentive Stock

 ### UX Rule

 - Can be editable anytime.
+- If incentive stock has grant then company name can't be changed.

 ### UI Rule

 Mockup //TODO

 ## Delete Incentive Stock

 ### UX Rule

-- Can be deleted anytime.
+- If Incentive stock has grant then delete not possible otherwise delete possible.
-- On clicks open delete confirmation dialog.
+- On clicks, open delete confirmation dialog.

 ### UI Rule

-Mockup //TODO
+Mockup of delete not possible & Mockup of Delete possible